 When is the next full Moon?

-The next full Moon is on 27 April at 4.31am in the UK.
-This is sometimes known as a 'Pink Moon'.
+The next full Moon is on 25 March at 7am in the UK.
+This is sometimes known as a 'Worm Moon'.

 Why is there a full Moon in the middle of the day?